cognitelabs/eam-staffing/source/blog/2016-06-29-nobody-likes-a-suck-up.html.markdown

 ## Disqualify Hard, “No” is Ok
 Your job search should have two outcomes, "no" and "yes".

 Define what the components are to disqualify a company as well as qualify.
 Don’t force a “maybe” gut feeling into a yes.
 Look for “no’s” and remember to come from abundance rather than scarcity.
+After all, you have [equal business stature](/blog/have-you-established-equal-business-stature.html)

 There are so many potential places to work and you can’t possibly be a perfect match for all of them; certainly not most.

 ## Be Original and Authentic